FAQs

 For more information, please visit the Island Green Power website at: https://www.islandgp.com/

-• Lime Down Solar Park is proposed to be located in North Wiltshire, entirely situated within the jurisdiction of Wiltshire Council.
-The solar park element is proposed as being built across five sites comprising agricultural land of approximately 857 hectares (2,118 acres) located to the north of the M4, southwest of Malmesbury.
-A sixth site is located on land near Melksham substation, approximately 20 kilometres away from the solar development sites.
-This site has been identified as the potential location for a Battery Energy Storage System.
-The specifics of each site are as follows:
+• The solar park is located entirely within the administrative boundary of Wiltshire.
+It is proposed as being build across five sites comprising approximately 900 hectares (2,224 acres) located to the north of the M4, southwest of Malmesbury.
+A sixth site is located on land near Melksham substation, approximately 20 kilometres (km) to the south of the solar development sites.
+This site has been identified as one of two potential sites on which a Battery Energy Storage System (BESS) could be located.

 • South from the 400kV substation, south across the M4 near Sevington then east of Yatton Keynell.
 Then running south across the A420, then west of Gastard and east of Corsham until it reaches Melksham substation.